Newsletter

 Spring 2014 | Download PDF Here

-There’s a lot that can be said about last year starting with a brisk and healthy real estate environment, an improving economy and serious stock market advances.
+There’s a lot that can be said about last year starting with a brisk and healthy real estate market in wine country.
+An improving economy and serious stock market advances.
 Closer to home it can be said that 2013 was a good year, 2013 was a big year, and 2013 was a year where California crushed 4.23 million tons of wine grapes and prices held steady.
 So far, 2014 is looking good too.
 In Napa and Sonoma Counties, the same goes for the sale of vineyards, vineyard estates and wineries.
 Buyers are interested.
 I want to start the season by providing you with a quick rundown of various elements that affect our real estate market.
 Whether you are a buyer, seller, or holder, this is information that ultimately drives values, pricing and sales.

 Lifestyle, Back In Vogue